texcindy99/Heroku_Web_App_Development/README.md

 All the web app files are in ./web_app

 I don't include the virtual environment folder here.
 You can build your own following instructions.
-But I include example Procfile (Note that Procfile shoul dn't have file extension) and requirements.txt files here and you can aslo build your own following instructions.
+But in the web_app folder I include example Procfile (Note that Procfile shoul dn't have file extension) and requirements.txt files here and you can aslo build your own following instructions.

-worldbank.py is already updated according to instructions for web app deployement. worldbank_runapp.py is for checking web app locally.
+worldbank.py is already updated according to instructions for web app deployement. worldbank_runapp.py is just for checking web app locally.

-The data file are available in ./web_app/data.
+There are four data file available in ./web_app/data.

 ## Results <a name="results"></a>